0 messages from the library

 National Poetry Month with Donovan Livingston, Chapel Hill's Poet Laureate

-April is National Poetry Month and Chapel Hill Public Library is celebrating with events in collaboration with Chapel Hill Poet Laureate Donovan Livingston.
-Check out his favorite poetry books in our collection and join us at 6:30 on 5/8 for The Poet is a Verb to hear him and other local poets recite their work.
+April is National Poetry Month and Chapel Hill Public Library is celebrating with our Poet Laureate Donovan Livingston.
+Check out his favorite poetry books in our collection, then join us on April 23 at 5 p.m. for Pizza and Poetics, a teen workshop, and on April 30 at 6 p.m. for The Poet is a Verb, an all ages local poet showcase and open mic night.

 • A Month of Sundays